bleeptrack/picoplanet/README.md

 - Open your Board Manager.
 Search for "bleeptrack boards" and install them.
 - Choose bleeptrack boards > PicoPlanet in your Board selection
 - Compile and upload :)
 - If Arduino does not detect your PicoPlanet board, bring your board into bootloader mode by connecting a wire to the GND pin on the backside and double tap the RESET pad with the other end of the wire.
-The PLANETBOOT drive should appear now and the Arduino IDE will recognize the board again
+The PLANETBOOT drive should appear now and the Arduino IDE will recognize the board again.
+See [example video](https://youtu.be/1Hi12uxtpS8).
 - The LED RGB Pins can directly be accessed by `LED_R`, `LED_G`, `LED_B`

 #### Troubleshooting